 Providing information on race/ethnicity is optional.
-NLM and AAHSL are committed to building diverse candidate pools and ensuring diversity of participation in the program.
-Over the past 15 years, more than 24.7% of the fellow applicants have indicated a minority status and 30.5% of fellows have self-identified as having racially or ethnically diverse backgrounds.
+NLM and AAHSL are committed to building broad candidate pools and building a strong community of participants in the program.
+Over the past 15 years, more than 24.7% of the fellow applicants have indicated a minority status and 30.5% of fellows have self-identified as having a variety of backgrounds.
 We ask for demographic information to help us collect data and make appropriate enhancements to our future outreach efforts.
-The information will be used for reporting purposes and to monitor the recruitment process.